History of the Jews in Somalia: Israel–Somalia relations

-would establish diplomatic relations with Israel in the near future.
-This move was met with mixed reactions, with some praising it as a step towards modernization and development, while others criticized it as a betrayal of the Palestinian cause.
+On 26 December 2025, Israel became the first UN member state to recognize Somaliland, an unrecognized state that declared independence from Somalia in 1991, as a sovereign state.
+The Somali government issued a statement condemning the Israeli government's decision.

 Ethiopian Judaism in the Somali peninsula

 Judaism has a rich history in the Somali peninsula, with both Ethiopian and southern Arabian strains present in the region.
 While there is limited evidence of any Somali clans embracing Judaism during the pre-Islamic era, the conversion of individuals and families cannot be ruled out.
 The Hebrew heritage of marginalized Somali clans, including the Yibir, can be traced back to the Beta Israel, or Ethiopian Jews.
 By the 16th century, the Somali population had largely adopted Islam as their primary religion.

 Ethiopians brought their brand of Christian orthodoxy and elements of Judaism with it.
 This is evident in the presence of Jewish archeological evidence in the region, such as ancient cemeteries in the Hargeisa region of Somaliland embossed with the Star of David.
 The Damot Kingdom, led by the Jewish Queen Gudit, also had a significant impact on the spread of Judaism in the region.